TheresaLui/SelfHelpContent_v2/articles/microsoft.billing.unexpectedcharges.helpmeunderstandfreetrialcharges/unexpectedcharges-helpmeunderstandfreetrialcharges-i-only-used-free-services.md

 The data under **Billing summary** should exactly match the charges details in your invoice.

 4. Select **View in Cost Analysis**.
-This opens the detailed cost analysis view of the invoice showing the different resources with their associated fields, such as service type and so on.
+This opens the detailed cost analysis view of the invoice showing the different resources with their associated fields, such as service type, and so on.

 5. Select the **resource** link to view details of the SKU information.
 If a free SKU is not used and if $200 Azure credit is finished, a charge will get incurred.
-   For complete list of eligible services in the free trial account, see [Free services](https://azure.microsoft.com/free/free-account-faq/).<br>
-If you opted for a support plan when you upgraded, the cost of support plan will show in the previous view.
+   If you opted for a support plan when you upgraded, the cost of that support plan will show in the previous view.
 If you wish to cancel your support plan, see [Cancel a support plan](https://azure.microsoft.com/resources/knowledge-center/how-do-i-change-or-cancel-my-azure-support-plan/).
+For complete list of eligible services in the free trial account, see [Free services](https://azure.microsoft.com/free/free-account-faq/).

-   In the same view, if you group by Publisher Type you can see cost where the publisher is not Azure.
+6. To see cost where the publisher is not Azure, group by **Publisher Type**.
 All resources where publisher is not Azure is charged.
 We have a lot of offerings in Azure Market Place from external publishers.
-For list of marketplace offering with the publisher info please see [Azure marketplace](https://azuremarketplace.microsoft.com/marketplace/).
+For list of marketplace offering with the publisher info, see [Azure marketplace](https://azuremarketplace.microsoft.com/marketplace/).

-6. If you want to get rid of the future cost, select the **resource** and delete the resource using [instructions to manage resources](https://docs.microsoft.com/azure/azure-resource-manager/management/manage-resources-portal#open-resources).
+7. If you want to get rid of the future cost, select the **resource** and delete the resource using [instructions to manage resources](https://docs.microsoft.com/azure/azure-resource-manager/management/manage-resources-portal#open-resources).
 Note that you need to have permissions to the subscription/resource.
 If you wish to cancel a subscription, see **Cancel subscription**.
 In case of deletion, you might still see a charge for the resource in the next invoice.
 This charge would map to the usage incurred during the billing period for the period between 5th of the month and date when you deleted the source.

 ## **Recommended Documents**